Incorporating an Agile Customer Success Process Begins in the Land Stage

 No longer are they trying to eat the elephant (reducing churn) in one sitting, but they are taking substantial bites along the way.

 You’ve just sold your marketing analytics platform to a customer with the promise of increasing lead generation threefold.
 Upon transfer of the account from sales to the Customer Success team, you learn that the customer lacks the full capacity to work with the data that your platform generates.
-While they are eager to maximize their lead generation, you know they are being set up for failure if you don’t help them understand how to manage the data first.
+While they are eager to maximize their lead generation, you know they are being set up for failure if you don’t help them understand how to first manage the data.

 What’s your best first step?

-You have to reset their goals to address this need for knowledge transfer first so that they are able to take steps toward their larger goal of lead generation.
+You have to reset their goals to address the need for knowledge transfer so that they are able to take steps toward their larger goal of lead generation.
 While it may appear, at first consideration, to be a delay in value attainment, it actually expedites it because you’ve provided them with a win more quickly, rather than a failure further down the line.

-This is what Agile Customer Success is all about.
+This is what Agile Customer Success Management is all about.
 It’s showing value iteratively.
 In the Land stage of the Customer Lifecycle, getting to first value quickly is imperative.
 That’s why it’s critical to identify and prioritize the right goals, and then get about achieving those.
 That opens the door to Adoption, and the agile cycle begins again.